 Another member of our Dublin community reports, “I’m lucky to live near a number of parks.
 Highbanks is a particular treasure with its long walking and jogging paths, picnic areas, and so much more.
 Today we went to enjoy some of the few sledding hills the city has to offer.
 There is even a shed with a food fire set up so you can warm up as needed.
 From birding to wildflowers and river views, this park is 1200 acres of sheer delight.”

 Need we say more?

 Live near beautiful Metro Parks at our Dublin apartments

-Here at Dublin Park, Highbanks Metro Park is a gem in our local community.
+Here at Sycamore Ridge, Highbanks Metro Park is a gem in our local community.
 We are the perfect location for people who want to enjoy the convenience of city living beside the relaxing beauty of nature.

 Last but not least, dog lovers rejoice!
 Highbanks metro park is extremely dog-friendly, allowing dogs on multiple trails.
-This is great news for dog lovers who live at Dublin Park in Dublin!
+This is great news for dog lovers who live at Sycamore Ridge in Dublin!
 We are proud to be a pet-friendly community, so when you move in, be sure to bring your dog by the office so we can meet your fur baby!

 Click here today to sign up for your free tour, to view our spacious floor plans, to read a full list of amenities, and to get a glimpse of what life is like at our Dublin apartments.
 We can’t wait to have you (and your furry friends) as our neighbor!